General Laboratory Guidelines

 - AIP Room 2.500.A for Transfusion Service specimens only

 If using the pneumatic tube system to transport blood cultures, place green top in separate plastic bag toward the “necks” of the bottles.
 DO NOT SEND MORE THAN ONE BLOOD CULTURE SET PER CARRIER.

 For problems with the pneumatic tube system, please call Facilities/Engineering.

 Specimen collection and processing procedures

 Proper specimen collection and handling is an integral part of obtaining a valid and timely laboratory test result.
 Specimens must be obtained in the proper tubes or containers, correctly labeled, and then promptly transported to the laboratory.
-Obtaining reliable and accurate laboratory test results

-Physicians and others responsible for obtaining specimens and transporting them to the laboratory have a vital role in ensuring that laboratory test results are valid.
+Providers and others responsible for obtaining specimens and transporting them to the laboratory have a vital role in ensuring that laboratory test results are valid.
 The following are essential safeguards for your patients.

 1. Avoid patient identification errors.
 Use at least two patient identifiers when collecting blood samples and other specimens for clinical testing.
 See Specimen Labeling section of this web page.